AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 Where `f` is a piecewise linear increasing function of the veANGLE balance, capped by a certain amount.

 {% hint style="info" %}
-This feature may not always be activated, and governance has the choice to set it or not.
+This feature has never been activated so far.
 {% endhint %}

 ### No Capital Requirements